coreinfrastructure/best-practices-badge/criteria.md

 In particular, we plan to *not* require proprietary tools or services, since many Free software developers would reject such criteria.
-That means, for example, that we will intentionally *not* require git or GitHub.
+For example, that we will
+intentionally *not* require git or GitHub.
-That means that as new tools and capabilities become available, projects can quickly switch to them.
+Thus, as new tools and capabilities become available, projects can quickly switch to them.
 On the other hand, we may sometimes identify common methods or ways of doing something